 Thumbprint Cookies – Delicious buttery shortbread cookies filled with strawberry jam.
 Great cookies to make during the holiday season.

 I officially start the holiday season doing two things.
 For one, I’ll start using my Santa coffee mug for everything, coffee, hot chocolate, milk, you name it.
 I got it as a gift years ago and every time it comes out it screams Christmas!
-The second would definitely be baking all kinds of goodies, especially cookies.
-I’ve already shared great recipes on the blog and here are the links for a few of them if you want to give them a go: Sugar Cookies, Chocolate Chip Cookies, Oatmeal Raisin Cookies and of course,Gingerbread Men & Women Cookies.
-But the ones I end up making the most are this wonderful thumbprint cookies.
+The second would be baking all kinds of goodies, especially cookies.
+I’ve already shared great recipes on the blog and here are the links for a few of them if you want to give them a go: Sugar Cookies, Chocolate Chip Cookies, Oatmeal Raisin Cookies, and of course,Gingerbread Cookies.
+But the ones I end up making the most are these wonderful thumbprint cookies.

 WHAT INGREDIENTS WILL YOU NEED?